Alan Jackson (EastEnders): 1993–2010

 When Alan arrives in Walford with his family, he is unemployed and although he does odd jobs for his neighbours, his inability to bring in a regular wage causes conflict between him and Carol.
-He gets a job working on Mark Fowler's (Todd Carty) fruit and veg stall but neglects to inform the Job Centre that he is working, committing benefit fraud so market inspector Richard Cole (Ian Reddington) does it for him, so he loses his benefits.
+He gets a job working on Mark Fowler's (Todd Carty) fruit and veg stall but neglects to inform the Job Centre that he is working.
+Market inspector Richard Cole (Ian Reddington) reports him for benefit fraud, causing him to lose his benefits.
 Alan also fixes cars for David Wicks (Michael French) but is fired following a series of thefts, which eventually turn out to be Robbie's doing.
 Alan is furious to be branded a thief and his anger towards David increases soon after when he sees Carol spending time with him.
 Alan accuses Carol of having an affair, unaware that David is actually Bianca's biological father.
 Upon discovering this, Alan becomes extremely jealous and is annoyed that Carol kept it from him, finding Bianca and David's father/daughter relationship hard to take.

 In 1996, Carol and Alan attend the wedding of Carol's sister, April Branning (Debbie Arnold) to Nikos (Yorgos Glastras).
 Carol's father Jim Branning (John Bardon) and her brother, Derek (Terence Beesley) are opposed to their interracial relationship, constantly trying to provoke Alan into violence.
 Despite Carol's family's prejudices, Alan and Carol decide to marry, taking April's slot at the church after she is jilted.
 After the ceremony, Alan is attacked by a drunken Derek, who has come simply to cause trouble.
 David intervenes and beats up Derek, making Alan and Carol grateful.
 However, cracks begin to show in their relationship.
 Money is a concern for Carol and her constant nagging about Alan's inability to provide drives him into the arms of another woman.
 Alan catches the eye of singer Frankie Pierre (Syan Blake), who does everything she can to seduce him.
 Despite Alan's initial protests, he soon succumbs and they have sex.
 Alan regrets it and tries to call off the affair, but Frankie is hell-bent on destroying his marriage, and threatens to tell Carol unless he leaves her.
 When this does not work, Frankie plants lingerie in Alan's clothes and leaves her personal effects around his house.
 Carol inevitably discovers them and realises what has been occurring.
 She is furious and after an argument, Alan leaves and moves in with Frankie.